 Female: the abdomen is yellow, sometimes slightly green and dulls with age.
 It has two black stripes running down the abdomen, giving the appearance of a ladder.
-The eyes are olive or brown.
+The eyes are olive/brown.

-The Keeled Skimmer, Orthetrum coerulescens, is similar, along with some chaser species.
-The Black-tailed Skimmer can be told apart from chaser species by the lack of dark colouration at the base of the wings.
-It can be told apart from the Keeled Skimmer by the presence of the black markings on the abdomen, the Keeled Skimmer does not have any black on the abdomen.
+The Keeled Skimmer, Orthetrum coerulescens, is similar, along with some Chaser species.
+The Black-tailed Skimmer can be told apart from other Chaser species by the lack of dark colouration at the base of the wings.
+It can be told apart from the Keeled Skimmer by the presence of the black markings on the abdomen as the Keeled Skimmer does not have any black on the abdomen.